kenwalger/lithium/docs/introduction/notable-features.md

 Features
 ========

-Lithium has a number of features which both differentiate it from other languages and also show a degree of design inheritence.
+Lithium has a number of features which users of other programming languages might find different, odd or useful.
+Some of them are highlight below:

+* Units
+* Type System

 Units
 -----